 Religion after all is what made them who they were and it would have been an important part of their life and the decisions that they made.

 If it were not for their life choices then we would not be here today.
 Yes?

 If you have American friends then why not show them your knowledge of their patron saint.
 You might surprise them with the information on this page.
-Please share this post, I encourage you.

 There is just so much that you will discover and who knows it may quite surprise you.
 So take the first step today!

 Thank You and Please Leave A Comment